 The Master of Health Promotion provides you with the opportunity to extend your study of health promotion to undertake a major or minor project.
 These projects allow you to apply the knowledge and skills developed in the coursework component of the degree to a significant health issue by undertaking a comprehensive literature review, industry-linked project or a research project.

-Graduates may be eligible to apply for membership of the Australian Health Promotion Association and the International Union of Health Promotion and Education.
+Graduates may be eligible to apply for membership of the Australian Health Promotion Association (AHPA) and the International Union of Health Promotion and Education.

 This course comprises 12 credit points.
 All students must complete the seven core units.

 The additional five credit points are made up as follows:

 A minor project - HSH731/732 Minor Project (2 credit points) - PLUS three units (3 credit points) that complement health promotion practice.

 A major project - HSH733/734 Major Project (4 credit points) - PLUS one unit (1 credit point) from the list of electives linked below.